Healing Gardens

 Our eyes developed with these fractal images alongside us of the way bark looks on trees, the way moss and lichens and grasses and ferns grow, or the way waves crash on the shore.

 I have decided to help address the disconnect I see between people and the natural world by opening up a new branch of my business that will be specifically devoted to healing gardens.
 A healing garden is one that engages the senses on multiple levels – through sight, touch, fragrance, and sound.
-It’s a garden that encourages interaction, whether it be listening to the sound of leaves rustling or water running, or the smell of flowers, or being visually very beautiful, or something that looks pleasing to the touch.
+It’s a garden that encourages interaction, whether it be relaxing and listening to the sound of leaves rustling or water running through a fountain, or the smell of flowers at dusk, or being visually very beautiful and soothing, or something that calls to be touched either because the leaves are incredibly soft and fur-like or flowers that need to be pruned back.

-I can also recommend specific herbs that will be useful to you that can be used to make teas or baths that can soothe and heal your body and mind.
+We will start with a consultation where we take a deeper look at you and what it is your looking to create in your life and through your connection to your garden.
+I can recommend specific herbs that will be useful to you that can be used to make teas or baths that can soothe and heal your body and mind.

-When we lived in tribal societies, every tribe had its medicine man or woman who helped people heal through plant medicine.
+These sessions are designed to help strengthen the powerful connection to the earth and to yourself that is our birthright.
+It’s the first step to healing, not only ourselves, but the entire planet.
+When we lived in tribal societies, every tribe had its medicine man or woman who helped people heal through a combination of spirit work and plant medicine.
 I think the reason why there is so much interest now in herbal remedies is that we are coming full-circle back to our roots to discover why it is we are here, our connection to the earth and to each other, and this is something we’ve been needing and wanting for a very long time now.